 In order to effectively pick out your lighting, you are going to need your floor plan/display layout in front of you.
 Without your layout, you will have no idea where to put your lighting, especially your task and accent lighting.

-Find a great selection of affordable lighting options, including track lighting, sconces, pendant lights, and much more at Hansen Wholesale.
+Find a great selection of affordable lighting options, including track lighting, sconces, pendant lights, and much more all with free shipping at ATG Stores.

 Do Your General Lighting Last